fleetdm/fleet/handbook/demand/README.md

 > To make a request related to product marketing, press, brandfronts, pitchfronts, featurefronts, ideal customer profiles (ICPs), personas, or targeting [create an issue](https://github.com/fleetdm/confidential/issues/new?assignees=&labels=%3Aproduct-marketing&projects=&template=custom-request.md&title=Product%20marketing%20request%3A+_______________________).
 >
-> If urgent, or if you need help submiting your request, at-mention the [Head of Product Marketing](#team) in the [help-pmm-2023](https://fleetdm.slack.com/archives/C0600L1TTPY) Slack channel.
+> If urgent, or if you need help submitting your request, at-mention the [Head of Product Marketing](#team) in the [help-pmm-2023](https://fleetdm.slack.com/archives/C0600L1TTPY) Slack channel.

 - To make a request of the Demand department, [create an issue](https://github.com/fleetdm/confidential/issues/new?assignees=&labels=%23g-demand&projects=&template=custom-request.md&title=Request%3A+_______________________) and a team member will get back to you within one business day.
   - Please use issue comments and GitHub mentions to communicate follow-ups or answer questions related to your request.
   - Any Fleet team member can [view the kanban board](https://app.zenhub.com/workspaces/g-demand-64e6c8e2d35c7f001a457b7f/board?sprints=none) for this department, including pending tasks and the status of new requests.
 - To suggest an idea for social media, an advertisement, an article, a video, or an event, [create an issue (#g-demand)](https://github.com/fleetdm/confidential/issues/new?assignees=&labels=%23g-demand&projects=&template=custom-request.md&title=Request%3A+_______________________) and concisely suggest why you think it might be a good idea.
 The more advanced notice you can provide for the event, the better, in case we can provide swag or other support.
-- If urgent, or if you need help submiting your request, mention a [team member](#team) in the [#g-demand](https://fleetdm.slack.com/archives/C01ALP02RB5) Slack channel:
+- If urgent, or if you need help submitting your request, mention a [team member](#team) in the [#g-demand](https://fleetdm.slack.com/archives/C01ALP02RB5) Slack channel:
-  - For all urgent questions related to events, video, or social media, mention the Field Marketer.
+  - For all urgent events, videos, or social media questions, mention the Field Marketer.
   - For all urgent questions related to articles or the Fleet community, mention the Community Advocate.

 ## Programs